 - Fur loss

 - Young, but skin problems

 Initially, your dog may be just irritated by the symptoms.
-But the more exposure he has to the allergen, the more severe or life-threatening his reactions could become.
+But the more exposure it has to the allergen, the more severe or life-threatening its reactions could become.

 Is there a cure?